 This was Emily Remler’s debut album and one can clearly hear her already-distinctive, lyrical and assertive style on the guitar.

-As Bob Moses remarked: “she swung harder and simpler.
+As drummer Bob Moses remarked: “she swung harder and simpler.
 She didn’t have to let you know she was a virtuoso in the first five seconds.”

 Bobbi Humphrey – flute